Homepage

 TELAV

-Trillium Farm Community
+Historic Trillium Farm

-Trillium’s Location and Setting
+Trillium Farm’s Location and Setting

 Topographically, Trillium is blessed by a unique arrangement of mountains and canyons.
 The Little Applegate River canyon runs east-west, brining in lots of sunlight from early morning into the evening.
 Birch Creek canyon opens to the south, providing the sweet little valley with a southern exposure that fills with sunshine during sunny winter days.
 Surrounding mountains often create a local zone of high pressure, ensuring many sunny days while other areas nearby are cloaked with clouds or filled with fog.